 We're very familiar with the ancestral heritage of the Weigel/Baker families and their roots in Germany.
 But as our "extended" family has grown, we have found additional parts of the world that our cousins can refer to as "origins".

-So let's begin the list here...: Germany, England, Ireland, Scotland, France, Sweden, Denmark, Netherlands, Czechoslovakia, Poland, Italy, Greece, Africa, Puerto Rico, Mexico, Japan, China, and possibly more that I can't think of, or have not yet heard of.
+So let's begin the list here...: Germany, England, Ireland, Scotland, France, Sweden, Denmark, Netherlands, Czechoslovakia, Poland, Italy, Greece, Nigeria, Ivory Coast/Ghana, Puerto Rico, Mexico, Japan, China, and possibly more that I can't think of, or have not yet heard of.

-And in our zeal to properly identify our true heritage and ancestral beginnings, the use of nationalities and racial backgrounds comfortably gives way for us to identify the heritage of our cousins having the following ethnic identities: African American, Asian American (Chinese, Japanese, Korean and Vietnamese), Hispanic/Latino (Mexican and Puerto Rican), and Caucasian.
+And in our zeal to properly identify our true heritage and ancestral beginnings, the use of nationalities and racial backgrounds comfortably gives way for us to identify the heritage of our cousins, and extended family members, having the following ethnic identities: African American, Asian American (Chinese, Japanese, Korean and Vietnamese), Hispanic/Latino (Mexican and Puerto Rican), Native American, and Caucasian.
 Did I miss any?
 Let me know if I did.

 With the recent use of DNA testing made available by Ancestry.com (and others), a number of our cousins have had their DNA searched and have shared the results with us.
 This is where some of the countries of origin, listed above, have been uncovered.
 If you're one who has had their DNA verified and would like to share it with your cousins, simply send me the information.
 Your name and identity will NOT be published, only the global identity of your ancestors.

 But time goes on, and families found different beliefs in God that led them to different faiths.
-Some denominations of prominence were: Presbyterian, Reformed Presbyterian, Lutheran, Baptist, Catholic, Methodist, Evangelical, Christian & Missionary Alliance, Church of God, Episcopal, and more that merit mentioning but that I can't come up with right now.
+Some denominations of prominence were: Presbyterian, Reformed Presbyterian, Lutheran, Baptist, Catholic, Methodist, Evangelical, Christian & Missionary Alliance, Church of God, Episcopal, including more that merit mentioning but with which I'm simply not familiar.

 Both the Baker and the Weigel families began life in America in Philadelphia with their arrival by ship from their homelands in Germany.
 And while we don't have "proof" of residence of the Baker's in Lancaster County, the trip from Philadelphia to the Wild West of Western Pennsylvania most certainly made it's way through Lancaster County.
 We know of the years spent by the Daniel Weigel family in Lancaster County through the records of the First Reformed Church, so it's possible for the Baker's to have spent some time in that part of the country, also.